george-lyons/OB/README.md

 To achieve better time complexities than O(n) for insertion and deletion operations, you would need to consider alternative data structures:

-	•	Skip Lists: Offers O(log n) for both insertion and deletion, while maintaining order.
+* Skip Lists: Offers O(log n) for both insertion and deletion, while maintaining order.
-	•	Balanced Trees (e.g., AVL Tree, Red-Black Tree): Also provides O(log n) for insertion, deletion, and lookup, maintaining a sorted structure without the need for shifting elements.
+* Balanced Trees (e.g., AVL Tree, Red-Black Tree): Also provides O(log n) for insertion, deletion, and lookup, maintaining a sorted structure without the need for shifting elements.
-	•	Hash Maps Combined with Linked Lists: Can provide O(1) insertion and deletion but might require additional management to maintain order.
+* Hash Maps Combined with Linked Lists: Can provide O(1) insertion and deletion but might require additional management to maintain order.

 However, these alternatives trade off some of the cache locality and simplicity that arrays offer.
 For a system where low-latency and predictable access times are paramount, the simplicity and cache-friendliness of an array might still be preferable, despite the O(n) worst-case scenarios.

-### Improvements and Todos:

-Overall this is a basic implementation to demonstrate the algorithms

-* Make non allocating.
-Use a Mutable level object and Mutable orders
-* this can be zero GC but demonstrates the algorithms required to build an order book in array based fashion
-* Exception handling around edge cases
-* More tests to cover order book changes
-* Improved benchmarks

-### Price-Time Priority Matching Algorithm - TO DO
+### Price-Time Priority Matching Algorithm - NOT YET IMPLEMENTED

 The price-time priority matching algorithm is a method used in financial markets to efficiently match buy and sell orders in an order book.
 The process works as follows: